One Grand Summer

 One Grand Summer (Der große Sommer) is a 2021 coming-of-age novel by German author Ewald Arenz.
-Set in the 1980s in West Germany, the story follows 16-year-old Frieder Büchner as he spends a transformative summer with his grandparents, with themes of first love, friendship, and family relationships.
+Set in the 1980s in West Germany, the story follows 16-year-old Frieder (Friedrich) Büchner as he spends a transformative summer with his grandparents, with themes of first love, friendship, and family relationships.
 It became a bestseller in Germany and has been translated into several languages.